RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

    Now, you have the edited template, you need to rename it and to install it.

-   Please follow the :ref:`module names` naming schema for the module file name and choose where to put it.
+   Please follow the `module names`_ naming schema for the module file name and choose where to put it.

    For example, lets assume you are installing software called :tt:`gsutil`